You absolutely love French country fabrics. You already heard about Toile de Jouy fabric.

 What is now called toile de Jouy is in fact only a small part of the manufacturer’s productions.

 The French toile was inspired by the “Indiennes”, these traditional oriental cotton fabrics with very bright colors and floral motifs printed by hand or with a stamp.

 To illustrate his fabrics, Oberkampf called on renowned painters to create the traditional motifs of the Toile de Jouy.

 A certain part of the History of France is depicted on these fabrics.

-It’s even said that the Toile de Jouy was the “first comic strip in history”.
+It’s even said that the French Toile was the “first comic strip in history”.

 Some motifs reproduce scenes taken from philosophical or literary works such as the fables of La Fontaine.

 Some illustrate exotic landscapes which feature wild animals still unknown in Europe.